top of page

 Non-Members must purchase a Day Ticket HERE

 The Lido stretch has good roach and dace shoals, perch, chub and with small pockets of bleak and the odd gudgeon.
 Again carp, pike and some barbel near the overhanging chestnut trees at the swans neck bend.
-Some years ago the large willows on the straight were cut right back and this left the straight quite bare but happily they are now coming back and it seems to have given the chub the cover they need as they have been coming out in numbers around the pound mark to maggot and waggler tactics.
+Chub are now featuring more in catches, maggot and waggler being the best.
 A small 4 or 6 no 4 stick float trotted down the edge with a small handful of maggots or caster will seek out the dace and roach.

 This stretch is accessed off the A439 warwick road just past and opposite the Welcome Hotel and golf course.
-There is a large free council car park, giving immediate access to the river via a tarmac path which runs right along the river and into the town itself.
+There is a pay and display car park, giving immediate access to the river via a tarmac path which runs right along the river and into the town itself.

 The Recreation Ground